 These videos explain a complex topic in a quick and accessible way, breaking it down so that it’s easily understood by a mass audience.
 The video above is a great example of newsjacking as well as of an explainer video — here, Buzzfeed explains why a very popular conspiracy theory is actually baseless.

 As you might expect, this style of video teaches the viewer a new skill or task.
 This may not sound very exciting, but Buzzfeed makes their tutorials fun and engaging by featuring interesting people both teaching and learning the skills.
+The plus: How-to videos are an excellent way of featuring what your product can do!

 Social media news videos